 Shell Says Hydrogen Is Heavy Transport’s Future.
-What Now For Biofuels?
+What Now for Biofuels?

 Despite that, there are other transport end markets where biofuels hold a strong advantage, he said.
 Biofuels offer immediate carbon savings as a drop-in fuel for conventional marine and aviation uses.
 A shipping company looking to launch a vessel today that will need to operate for several decades will be attracted to switching to biofuels as the sector decarbonizes, with no further investment required, he said.

 “There’s a lot of interest from a lot of different sectors," said McManus.
-"The challenge is when we come up against those feedstock limitations, which ultimately, we will.”
+"The challenge [will be] when we come up against those feedstock limitations, which ultimately, we will.”